Copenhagen Metro: Overview

 Planning of the Metro started in 1992 as part of the redevelopment plans for Ørestad with construction starting in 1996, and stage 1, from Nørreport to Vestamager and Lergravsparken, opened in 2002.
 Stage 2, from Nørreport to Vanløse, opened in 2003, followed by stage 3, from Lergravsparken to Lufthavnen, in 2007.

 The City Circle Line (Danish: Cityringen) is an entirely underground 15.5 km loop through central Copenhagen and Frederiksberg with 17 stops.
 It does not share any track with the M1 and M2 lines, but intersect them at Kongens Nytorv and Frederiksberg stations.
 Before the Cityringen opened, the Metro expected that it would cause its ridership should almost double from its 2016 levels to 116 million annual passengers.

 A fourth line, M4, operates as an extension of the M3 to Nordhavn and Sydhavn.
-The first stationed opened in Nordhavn in March 2020, and the five-stop, 4.5 km, extension to Sydhavn opened in 2024.
+The first station opened in Nordhavn in March 2020, and the five-stop, 4.5 km, extension to Sydhavn opened in 2024.
 The M4 terminates at Copenhagen South Station and serves as another metro connection to the S-train network, regional trains, and long-distance trains on the current lines and the high speed Copenhagen-Ringsted railway.

 The Copenhagen Metro is expected by Metroselskabet to triple the ridership from its current level of 200,000 per weekday to 600,000 per weekday by 2030.